dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/relative-estimation.md

 Explanation: The primary purpose of Relative Estimation in project management is to estimate the complexity, effort, or size of new tasks or items by comparing them to existing tasks or benchmark items.
 This approach relies on comparing tasks to each other, rather than assigning specific units of time or cost.

 Question: How does Relative Estimation differ from Analogous Estimation?
-A: Relative Estimation requires detailed historical data, while Analogous Estimation does not.
+A: Relative Estimation requires detailed historical data, while Analogous Estimation does not necessarily require it.
 B: Relative Estimation is typically a bottom-up technique using arbitrary units for comparison, unlike Analogous Estimation.
-C: Relative Estimation focuses solely on the financial aspects, whereas Analogous Estimation does not.
+C: Relative Estimation focuses solely on the financial aspects, whereas Analogous Estimation does not consider financial factors.
-D: Relative Estimation is a legal estimation method, while Analogous Estimation is technical.
+D: Relative Estimation is a legal estimation method, while Analogous Estimation is technical in nature.
 Answer: B
 Explanation: Relative Estimation differs from Analogous Estimation in that it does not necessarily require historical data and is typically a bottom-up estimation technique.
 It uses arbitrary units like story points or t-shirt sizes and relies more on team consensus, as opposed to Analogous Estimation which often uses absolute units and historical data from similar past projects.

 Question: What are the benefits of using Relative Estimation?
-A: It ensures financial accuracy and legal compliance.
+A: It ensures financial accuracy and legal compliance in project tasks.
 B: It is fast, flexible, collaborative, and less error-prone.
 C: It focuses on the technical precision of estimates.
 D: It provides detailed historical data analysis.